 The Firm originated in 1889, when William Henry Burges Jr. (1867-1946) opened a law office in El Paso following his graduation from the University of Texas School of Law in Austin.
 Mr. Burges, for whom El Paso’s Burges High School is named, is the subject of a biography: Texas Lawyer – The Life of William H. Burges.
 In that book, El Paso in 1889 is described as a frontier city of about 10,000 population, the county seat of El Paso County, a railroad center since the arrival of the railroads in 1881, and the epitome of the “wild west” with open gambling, saloons, and more than its quota “of Indian fighters, ex-peace officers, gunslingers, prospectors, range riders and similar characters who were a hard lot.”

 In the late 1800’s the local Bar – legal bar, that is – included not only respected lawyers like Mr. Burges, his brother, Richard F. Burges, and W.W.
 Turney, but also the likes of John Wesley Hardin.
 A notorious Texas gunfighter, Hardin attempted to practice law in El Paso after his release from prison and prior to his death by gunshot in 1895.

 Over the last century, ScottHulse has grown from one attorney to one of the largest, continuous legal practices in the region.
-The Firm now occupies three floors of the Chase Bank building in El Paso, plus offices in Las Cruces, New Mexico and San Antonio, Texas.
+The Firm now occupies three floors of the One San Jacinto Plaza building in El Paso, plus offices in Las Cruces, New Mexico.